-- No nonconforming use may be changed, except to a conforming use or with a conditional use approval from the DRB, to a use which, in the opinion of the Board, is of the same or a more restrictive nature or another nonconforming use which is no more objectionable in character. - 2.
-A nonconforming use, once it has been changed to or replaced by a conforming use, shall not be changed back to a nonconforming use. - 3.
-A nonconforming use, which has been abandoned or discontinued for a period of six (6) months, shall not be resumed without conditional use approval from the Development Review Board.
-A nonconforming use which has been abandoned or discontinued for more than 1 year may not be reestablished. - 4.
-A nonconforming use may be extended or expanded only with conditional use approval from the Development Review Board, which shall have determined that no greater detrimental effect upon the community or the neighborhood will result. - 5.
-Nothing in these Regulations shall prevent the maintenance or repair of a complying structure containing a nonconforming use, provided such maintenance or repair does not cause the structure to become nonconforming. - 6.
-In the event the structure, containing a nonconforming use, has been unintentionally damaged or destroyed, such structure may be reconstructed or restored, and the nonconforming use reestablished subject to conditional use approval from the Development Review Board, provided an application for a conditional use permit is filed with the Zoning Administrator within one (1) year of the date of the damage or destruction.
+- a) No nonconforming use may be changed, except to a conforming use or with a conditional use approval from the DRB, to a use which, in the opinion of the Board, is of the same or a more restrictive nature or another nonconforming use which is no more objectionable in character. - b) A nonconforming use, once it has been changed to or replaced by a conforming use, shall not be changed back to a nonconforming use. - c) A nonconforming use, which has been abandoned or discontinued for a period of six (6) months, shall not be resumed without conditional use approval from the Development Review Board.
+A nonconforming use which has been abandoned or discontinued for more than 1 year may not be reestablished. - d) A nonconforming use may be extended or expanded only with conditional use approval from the Development Review Board, which shall have determined that no greater detrimental effect upon the community or the neighborhood will result.
+For the purposes of this section only, an existing residential use shall not be considered a nonconforming use.
+For extension or expansion of a non-complying structure see Section 262. - e) Nothing in these Regulations shall prevent the maintenance or repair of a complying structure containing a nonconforming use, provided such maintenance or repair does not cause the structure to become nonconforming. - f) In the event the structure, containing a nonconforming use, has been unintentionally damaged or destroyed, such structure may be reconstructed or restored, and the nonconforming use reestablished subject to conditional use approval from the Development Review Board, provided an application for a conditional use permit is filed with the Zoning Administrator within one (1) year of the date of the damage or destruction.